Camp fires, fuel stoves and barbecues

 Fuel stoves

-- Fuel stoves (including portable barbecues) are a portable, fully self-contained heating and cooking appliance that uses manufactured fuel.
+• Specified cooking and heating appliances are portable, fully self-contained heating and cooking appliances that uses manufactured fuel.

-There are many benefits to using portable fuel stoves and barbecues.
-They are a safe, easy, compact and more sustainable option for camp cooking and heating and are generally able to be used where wood-fueled camp fires are not, for example:
+There are many benefits to using specified cooking and heating appliances.
+They are a safe, easy, compact and more sustainable option for camp cooking and heating.

 On-site barbecues